dfblue/dfblue.github.io/_posts/2019-08-08-deepfake-tools-overview.md

 [https://github.com/dfaker/df](https://github.com/dfaker/df)

-DeepFakeBlue has not evaluated DF since it is much less user friendly than DeepFaceLab and FaceSwap, has little or no support community and generally looks to be defunct as the last commit was on Feb 23rd, 2018. **Additionally, the df model has been merged into FaceSwap.**
+DFBlue has not evaluated DF since it is much less user friendly than DeepFaceLab and FaceSwap, has little or no support community and generally looks to be defunct as the last commit was on Feb 23rd, 2018. **Additionally, the df model has been merged into FaceSwap.**

 ## Future updates